Undergraduate Athletic Training Program

-The Athletic Training Program (ATP) at the University of Nebraska at Omaha relies on two educational components to ensure that students receive an education that will prepare them to successfully challenge the Board of Certification (BOC) Examination and become a proficient entry-level athletic trainer.
+The Athletic Training Program at the University of Nebraska at Omaha relies on two educational components to ensure that students receive an education that will prepare them to successfully challenge the Board of Certification (BOC) Examination and become a successful and proficient entry-level athletic trainer.
+The first is the curriculum, composed of the core classes in the major.
+The second, which is of equal importance, is the clinical education that compliments the knowledge and competencies taught in the classroom.
+These two components are designed to build both the knowledge and “hands-on” physical and decision-making skills required for all healthcare professionals.

 - One full semester at a high school